 Dua Lipa Album Reviews

-Lipa was born in London, but her parents are from Kosovo, where her father was the lead singer and guitarist in a rock band.
-She’s also dabbled in other art forms – she’s worked as a model and is due to appear in the 2022 film Argyll.
+Lipa was born in London, but her parents are from Kosovo, where her father was the lead singer and guitarist for a rock band.
+She’s also dabbled in other art forms – she’s worked as a model and appeared in the 2024 film Argylle.

 Dua Lipa Album Reviews